2021 National Women's Football Championship (Pakistan): Debutants

-Covid-19

-Mitigation protocol
+Season summary

+The championship opened on 8 March 2021 with a celebration of AFC Women's Football Day at KPT Stadium.
+Around 50 schoolgirls were introduced to the basis of football by members of the national team including captain Hajra Khan.
+Like the previous championship, this year's tournament was streamed live on MyCujoo.

 The championship was being conducted with a few protocols including mandatory wearing of masks, temperature screening and a ban on handshakes and team scrums.
 However, there was no testing of the players or officials including the foreign players who joined Masha United in Karachi.

-Suspension of matches

 On 15 March, PFF announced that all group 'B' matches were suspended following a positive test of a Karachi United player.

 All players and officials from Karachi United as well as all those from teams having first and second contact i.e. Karachi WFC, Sialkot City WFC and HEC underwent covid test.
 On 19 March, it was reported that Karachi WFC and HEC had returned negative tests while results of the other two teams were still waited on.
 Matches involving the former two teams and the remaining 5th team, Masha United, are set to resume on 20 March 2021.
 The other two teams will not be involved in any matches until all members return negative test results.

-Broadcasting

-Like the previous championship, this year's tournament was streamed live on MyCujoo.

-AFC Women’s Football Day

-The championship opened on 8 March 2021 with a celebration of AFC Women's Football Day at KPT Stadium.
-Around 50 schoolgirls were introduced to the basis of football by members of the national team including captain Hajra Khan.

-Knockout stage and cancellation

 The top two teams from each group moved into the knockout stage.
 The remaining teams moved to the development stage tournament.

 However, on 27 March 2021, the championship was cancelled.
 No official reason was given, but the decision took place after the Pakistan Football Federation's office in Lahore was attacked and people inside held hostage by its former president, Syed Ashfaq Hussain Shah, and his group.

 As the NWFC was cancelled on 27 March 2021, the knockout stages which were to begin on 28 March 2021 were not held by PFF.
 The Ashfaq Shah-led group, however, decided to complete the tournament by forming a new organizing committee.

-In the quarterfinals, Diya W.F.C. gave a walkover to Masha United in protest, while Highlanders, Karachi United, and WAPDA won their respective fixtures.
+In the quarterfinals, Diya WFC gave a walkover to Masha United in protest, while Highlanders, Karachi United, and WAPDA won their respective fixtures.
 The tournament was cancelled following more protests on 1 April 2021.